andrej-fischer/cloneHD/README.md

      If not specified, the normal copy number is used as limit for each chromosome.

-     This number should be chosen conservatively, since it increases the HMM dimensionality and can open the possibility for spurious solutions.
+     This number should be chosen conservatively, since it increases the HMM dimensionality and can open up the possibility for spurious solutions.

 *    `--nmax [int:2]`  The maximum number of subclones to be tried.